hindutva/hindutva.github.io/main/books/vivekAnanda/volume_3/bhakti-yoga/115_the_method_and_the_means.md

 religion entirely to the kitchen, as may be noticed in the case of many of our sects, without any hope of the noble truth of that religion ever coming out to the sunlight of spirituality, is a peculiar sort of pure and simple materialism.
-It is neither Jnâna, nor Bhakti, nor Karma; it is a special kind of lunacy, and those who pin their souls to it are more likely to go to lunatic asylums than to Brahmaloka.
+It is neither Jnāna, nor Bhakti, nor Karma; it is a special kind of lunacy, and those who pin their souls to it are more likely to go to lunatic asylums than to Brahmaloka.
 So it stands to reason that discrimination in the choice of food is necessary for the